When did Iran start building a drone fleet?

 The Iranians manned combat air inventory is based around what the shah acquired from the U.S. in the 1960s and 1970s, along with a small number of Soviet and Chinese aircraft.
 It's an aging fleet.
 The Phantom fleet, the F-14 fleet, these are all old aircraft now.
 The fact that the Iranians have managed to keep some of those types airborne for as long as they have speaks to their competency in defense aerospace engineering.
 To still have these in operational numbers is an achievement in itself.
 That aerospace engineering capability spilled over into the UAV field.

-The Iranian drones that provide intelligence, surveillance and reconnaissance are adequate in a low-to-no threat environment.
+The Iranian UAVs that provide intelligence, surveillance and reconnaissance are adequate in a low-to-no threat environment.
 But as soon as its drones come up against an opponent with a capable air-to-air and surface-to-air missile engagement capacity, Tehran has a problem.
 Iran can start to lose UAVs very quickly.
 None of their drones are stealthy.
 Most of them are pretty slow.
 Against a capable opponent, their ISR and attack capabilities are going to be limited.
 But the drones’ limited capabilities doesn’t mean you can discount them.

 How do drones fit into Iran’s wider military strategy in the Middle East?

-Drones are partially to offset perceived weaknesses or other limitations in their military.
+UAVs are partially to offset perceived weaknesses or other limitations in their military.
 Iran’s conventional air power is based on aging systems.
 UAVs offset that to an extent.
 UAVs are not a replacement for crewed aircraft, but they give Iran some capability.
 In terms of wider regional influence, UAVs allow Iran to provide capabilities to regional proxies and to complicate the threat picture for regional opponents.

 If we assume that the U.N. arms embargo on Iran is lifted - and that's an assumption - it'll be interesting to see where the Iranians might go next.
 The Russians and the Chinese will almost certainly see Iran as an interesting potential marketplace for combat aircraft and indeed for more capable UAVs.
 Whether or not the Iranians will be interested in buying UAVs off-the-shelf or looking to develop indigenous versions is an open question.
 Iran has shown interest in very capable Russian combat aircraft.
 I would assume that they'll also be looking at similar Chinese combat aircraft.
-If you look at the Chinese approach to UAV sales in the region, then the Chinese have some fairly capable systems that they could offer to Iran.
+If you look at the Chinese approach to UAV sales in the region, then the Chinese have some capable systems that they could offer to Iran.

 Douglas Barrie is senior fellow for military aerospace with the International Institute for Strategic Studies.
 He previously worked as the London bureau chief for Aviation Week and Space Technology, European editor of Defense News, defense aviation editor for Flight International and deputy news editor for Jane’s Defense Weekly.